perrybutler/rapid-platform/README.md

 Rapid Platform has not yet been released to the WordPress.org Plugins Repository.
 Until then, plugin installation and upgrades must be performed manually.

+PROCEED AT YOUR OWN RISK.
+If you feel uncertain, or you don't have a solid backup strategy, or you don't have a temporary site to experiment with first, this plugin might not be for you until it has undergone a rigorous review by the WordPress.org team and added to the Plugins Repository.

+That said, here's how to get started:

 1. Manually download and install the Rapid Platform plugin for your WordPress site
 2. Active the plugin via the WordPress admin dashboard